 Project Vajra is a regenerative living village redefining the social architecture of how humans inhabit land, build community, and evolve together — anchored in Bali, designed for the world.

 For five years, Saraswati Temple Arts has organically evolved into a gathering place for artists, musicians, retreat leaders, permaculture communities, and wisdom keepers.
 Through this process a truth emerged: this is not just a retreat space.
-It is the seed for a new model of human habitation.
+It is the seed for a new model of human habitation — five years in the making, ready now to become what it was always pointing toward.

 Systems that restore rather than extract — land, water, community, and human potential all regenerate in reciprocal relationship.